Adopted Date: 12-14-2010

 The HSC consists of the School of Medicine, the College of Nursing, the College of Pharmacy; the Health Sciences Center Library & Informatics Center; the UNM Cancer Center, UNM Medical Group, Inc., (“UNMMG”) a New Mexico non-profit and URPEDA corporation organized and formed by the University, UNM Sandoval Regional Medical Center, Inc., (“UNM SRMC”) a New Mexico non-profit and URPEDA corporation organized and formed by the University and several research and public service programs related to health sciences.
 The HSC also includes the University of New Mexico Hospital (“UNMH”), the University of New Mexico Children’s Hospital (the “Children’s Hospital”), the University of New Mexico Adult Psychiatric Center formerly known as the Mental Health Center (“Adult Psychiatric Center”), the UNM Children's Psychiatric Hospital (“CPH”), the Carrie Tingley Hospital (“CTH”) and the outpatient facilities and clinics operated under the license(s) of the foregoing.
 In this Policy, UNMH, Children’s Hospital, Adult Psychiatric Center, CPH, CTH and the outpatient facilities and clinics thereof shall be referred to collectively as the “UNM Hospital.”
 The HSC will also include such other and further clinics, centers, and programs developed and/or to be developed and operated by the HSC or any of the component units currently comprising the HSC or those added to the HSC at a future date.

-The President of the University shall recommend to the HSC Board of Directors the annual goals to be established for the Chancellor for Health Sciences in performing his or her job duties, who in turn, shall make a recommendation with respect thereto for final approval to the Board of Regents.
-The President of the University shall perform an evaluation of the Chancellor for Health Sciences’ performance in respect of such goals, and shall forward such evaluation to the HSC Board of Directors for its consideration, who shall make a recommendation for final approval to the Board of Regents.
+The President of the University shall, in consultation with the Board of Regents, set the annual goals to be established for the Chancellor for Health Sciences in performing his or her job duties.
+The President of the University shall perform an evaluation of the Chancellor for Health Sciences’ performance in respect of such goals in consultation with the Board of Regents.

-The Chancellor for Health Sciences, serving in the role of chief executive officer of the UNM Health System, shall, subject to any limitations imposed in his/her employment contract, be the executive head of the HSC and shall have full authority and responsibility over the administration of all affairs and operations of, and all funds generated by the HSC as set forth in this Policy and other applicable Regent Policies and shall have general supervision over the affairs, property and financial resources, of the HSC and over its several officers and employees, and shall generally do and perform all acts incident to the office of a chief executive officer.
+Subject to RPM 3.1, the Chancellor for Health Sciences shall have general supervision over the affairs, property, personnel, and financial resources of the HSC.
 With respect to the Institutional Compliance Programs identified more fully in RPM 3.7, the Chancellor for Health Sciences shall be designated and shall be the “institutional official” or “designated official,” as the case may be for each Institutional Compliance Program at the HSC requiring the designation of such an official.
-In this regard, the Chancellor for Health Sciences shall have such additional powers, duties, and authorities as may from time to time be assigned to him/her by the Regents, the HSC Board of Directors, and/or the President of the University.
+In this regard, the Chancellor for Health Sciences shall have such additional powers, duties, and authorities as may from time to time be assigned to him/her by the President of the University.

 Authority in an Emergency